 The C5ISR Center organization is structured into six directorates which are located at Aberdeen Proving Ground, Maryland, Fort Belvoir, Virginia, Joint Base McGuire-Dix-Lakehurst, New Jersey, Fort Sill, Oklahoma, and Fort Huachuca, Arizona.

-CCDC is a major subordinate command of the U.S. Army Futures Command (AFC).
-AFC describes iteself as being "on a quest to modernize the way the Army does business by creating a space of endless possibilities to explore, develop, and test new methods, organizations, and technologies.
+DEVCOM is a major subordinate command of the U.S. Army Futures Command (AFC).
+AFC describes itself as being "on a quest to modernize the way the Army does business by creating a space of endless possibilities to explore, develop, and test new methods, organizations, and technologies.
 Above all else, the command wants to ensure Soldiers have what they need, before they need it, to protect tomorrow… today.

 Dr. Donald Reago, Jr. is the Acting Director of the Command, Control, Communications, Computers, Cyber, Intelligence, Surveillance, Reconnaissance (C5ISR) Center.
 As Acting Director, he is responsible for establishing the C5ISR Center’s comprehensive Science and Technology (S&T) Portfolio providing strategic program formulation guidance involving short-and long-range goals utilizing existing and anticipated state-of-the art advances in communications, mission command, sensors, electronic warfare, intelligence and countermeasure equipment and services.
 Programs encompass technology thrusts in Mission Command, Communications, Intelligence, Surveillance, and Reconnaissance technologies and systems in various stages of the life cycle model.
 In addition to the center's Science and Technology mission, he oversees its engineering support and services provided to the acquisition Program Executive Offices, Life Cycle Management Commands, and other DOD and Federal customers.